-Applicants must be from churches/areas where resources are scarce (e.g. an Urban Priority Area).
-Joint funding with other bodies to cover accommodation and travel is preferable.
+- Applicants must be from churches and/or areas where resources are scarce (e.g. Urban Priority Areas, Rural Communities).

-Ideally two applicants are preferable to ensure mutual support as Godly Play is developed after the course.
+- Ideally two applicants are preferable.
+This is to ensure mutual support as Godly Play is developed and established in the applicants setting after the course.

-A progress report will be sought 6 months after the course.
-Details of those awarded grants will be reported in the Charity's Annual Report.
+Please note: Details of those awarded bursaries will be reported in the Charity's Annual Report.

-Procedure: Applications should be in writing, on the form downloadable above, to the Chair of Godly Play UK, who will seek approval from Trustees of the charity before awarding a grant.
+Applications should be in writing, on the form downloadable above, to the Chair of Godly Play UK, who will seek approval from Trustees of the charity before awarding a bursary.

 To find a course